 Family Finger Lake Rail Trails

-These are some family-oriented shorter rail-trails in New York that are perfect for younger children.
+These are some family-oriented shorter rail trails in New York that are perfect for younger children.

 Auburn-Fleming Trail in Auburn 3.2 miles road trip Auburn, NY